 Have you noticed a theme?
-Over the past few months I have mentioned moving, purging, and selling my home quite a few times.
+Over the past few months, I have mentioned moving, purging, and selling my home quite a few times.
 Well, I’m sorry, but this is my life right now!
 Originally I stated that my husband would be moving in during the summer.
 Well, we decided to go another route.
 We are building a new home!
 It will be OUR home.
 Moving can be a very long road depending on the path that you take.
 And, it is very stressful.
 Some people may consider themselves pros, but I have not moved that much in my adult life.
 I have moved only 4 times so far as an adult, and one of those was a temp move to my mom’s house while waiting for our home to be complete.
 Move #5 and #6 are coming up soon.
 Although not many, each time I have moved I have learned something.
 I have learned a bit about making things go smoother.
-And my HGTV obsession has provided many tips about preparing a home for sale.
+And my HGTV obsession has provided many tips for preparing a home for sale.
+Here are a few things to consider when selling your home.

 Make a List